Kipo and the Age of Wonderbeasts : Season 2

 The music is amazing in its versatility and its fusion of modern and traditional elements, starting with the opening theme, which introduces just enough elements to create something memorable.
 I enjoyed the way musical numbers manifest organically at unexpected moments, as well.

-Kipo may be a child-friendly animated show, but it certainly has an edge, and as with any truly great work, it can resonate with anyone.
+Kipo and the Age of Wonderbeasts may be a child-friendly animated show, but it certainly has an edge, and as with any truly great work, it can resonate with anyone.
 It never feels ‘safe’.
 At the same time, Kipo the character is the living personification of the power of believing in other people and believing in yourself.
 Well that, and being a science experiment.

 I’m not fully comfortable with Scarlemagne being painted as sympathetic, considering his past actions, but I can understand the rationale.
 I certainly can’t wait to see where the story goes in the third (and final, much to my disappointment) season.